Bronx

 What patients say about Nao Medical

-The treatment options were much clearer than generic MAT information.
+The treatment options were much clearer after the team walked through them.

-Helpful that same-day access, insurance, bridge visits, and fentanyl issues were all explained in one place.
+The team covered same-day access, insurance, bridge visits, and fentanyl-related timing in one conversation.

-The treatment information felt practical instead of overpromising.
+The treatment plan felt practical instead of overpromising.

 Clear next steps and clear location options.